Coroner: Gilroy victims died of chest, back gunshot wounds

 The office says 25-year-old Irby and 13-year-old Salazar suffered perforating gunshot wounds to their chests, meaning the bullets completely passed through their bodies.
 Six-year-old Romero suffered a perforating gunshot wound to his back.

-The coroner’s office said last week that 19-year-old gunman Santino William Legan died of a self-inflicted gunshot wound, correcting earlier police accounts that said he was fatally shot by three officers.
+The coroner’s office said last week that 19-year-old gunman Santino William Legan died of a self-inflicted gunshot wound, correcting previous police accounts that said he was fatally shot by three officers.

 Thirteen other victims were injured in the Northern California shooting last month.